mishamyrt/runon/README.md

 The following event sources can be subscribed to:

-* `screen` — connected displays list change. declares `connected` and `disconnected` events.
+- `screen` — connected displays list change. declares `connected` and `disconnected` events.
 In `with` takes the display name.
-* `audio`  — connected audio device list change. declares `connected` and `disconnected` events.
+- `audio`  — connected audio device list change. declares `connected` and `disconnected` events.
 In `with` takes the audio device name.
 Handles both input and output devices.

+## Usage

+The application is controlled through commands:

+- `start` — starts the application in the background.
+- `stop` — stops the background application.
+- `restart` — restarts background application.
+- `run` — runs the application in the current process without daemonization.
+- `autostart` — controls the automatic start-up of the application.